Financial Policy Committee (FPC)

 The MPC is tasked with setting monetary policy and meeting HM Government’s target of keeping inflation at 2%.
 The distributional impact of monetary policy is difficult to measure with precision but analysis by staff suggests that the overall effect of monetary policy, including quantitative easing, on standard measures of income and wealth inequality (which have the potential to reflect the position of individuals sharing particular protected characteristics under equality legislation) has been small.

-Our objectives in relation to our public sector equality duty referred to above include representation targets that help ensure that we are on the right path, with momentum, towards attracting and retaining a gender and ethnically diverse workforce at all levels and being a minority ethnic employer of choice.
+The Bank of England’s (including the PRA) equality objectives in relation to our public sector equality duty referred to above include representation targets that help ensure that we are on the right path, with momentum, towards attracting and retaining a gender and ethnically diverse workforce at all levels and being a minority ethnic employer of choice.
 We see these targets as contributing to our mission and functions by enabling the development of appropriate policies and practices within the organisation that will encourage decision‑making that better reflects the society we serve.